ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 In the for loop, we cannot have conditions other than range.
 Moreover, this range must be fixed in compile time.
 This is due to optimitization issues.
 We need to know the range and step of the for loop before optimization so we can decide how to optimize the for loop.

 Something that might be new to you is concept called _iterator_vairable_.
-This is used when we have to use 'destructive update;'.
+This is used when we have to use destructive update.
 As we all know, let bindings in Opto is immutable unless it's tensor.
 However, in the for loop, we might want to update some value we have already defined.
 Suppose we want to add up all values in the tensor.
 In this case, it is necessary to define a value and keep adding to that value.

-To support this without violating the immutability, This is where _iterator_variable_ comes into play.
+To support this without violating the immutability, this is where _iterator_variable_ comes into play.

 This code calculates sum of all values in the tensor called 'data' and stores it in 'result'.
 ```